gerelee357/Ass-1-patient-portal/README.md

 - Replace the placeholder `pass` statements with the necessary code to fulfill the requirements specified for each function.
 - Ensure that your functions handle any exceptions that may occur.

-** Points: **
+**Points:**

-You're tasked with defining five functions, each covering three key points, amounting to a total of 15 points.
+Each function definition is valued at 3 points, totaling 15 points.

 Once these functions are properly implemented, the Patient Portal application will be capable of enabling users, such as receptionists, to perform a range of tasks including creating, reading, updating, and deleting patient records.